-The ongoing cost-of-living crisis has caused interest rates to rise, resulting in the UK government, led by Prime Minister Liz Truss and Chancellor of the Exchequer Kwasi Kwarteng, taking the action to cut stamp duty as one part of its controversial mini-budget or “fiscal event”.
+The UK government, previously led by Prime Minister Liz Truss and Chancellor of the Exchequer Kwasi Kwarteng and now guided by Prime Minister Rishi Sunak and Chancellor of the Exchequer Jeremy Hunt, cut stamp duty permanently, as outlined by its controversial mini-budget or “fiscal event”.

 However, the cut may instead have adverse effects.